davidbiehl/backbone.cocomp/README.md

     # id: 2  =>  cocomp:out:box
     # id: 3  =>  cocomp:out:box

-If we remove the model from the `boxes` collection, it would receive a `cocomp:out` event from the `box` collection (`cocomp:out:box`).
+If we remove the model from the `box` collection, it would receive a `cocomp:out` event from the `box` collection (`cocomp:out:box`).
 The corresponding model in the `searchResults` collection would also receive this event.

-    boxes.remove(model)  # cocomp:out:box
+    box.remove(model)  # cocomp:out:box

 If, at any time, we want CoComp to compare the collection manually, simply call the `compare` method on the CoComp instance.